urbit/urbit.org-reloaded/content/using/os/getting-started.md

 dojo.
 You can inspect another ship's life and rift number by running `+keys ~sampel-palnet`.
 For information on what life and rift are, see [Life and Rift](@/docs/azimuth/life-and-rift.md).

-## DNS proxying {#dns-proxying}
+## DNS setup {#dns-setup}

 We have a system that lets you request a domain name for your ship in the form of `ship.arvo.network`, where `ship` is your ship's name minus the `~`.
 This allows users to access their ships remotely using Landscape, our graphical web interface.

-Stars and planets follow the same process DNS proxying process, and galaxies have their own requirements.
+Stars and planets follow the same process DNS request process, and galaxies have their own requirements.
 Moons and comets are not supported.

 ### Planets and Stars

-For a planet or star's DNS proxying request to be made and fulfilled, they must be hosting their ship someplace with a public IP address, and its HTTP server must be listening on port 80.
+For a planet or star's DNS request to be made and fulfilled, they must be hosting their ship someplace with a public IP address, and its HTTP server must be listening on port 80.

 To get `ship.arvo.network` on a planet or star, you must set up DNS routing with its parent ship by starting the `:dns` app.